testing-library/react-testing-library/.github/ISSUE_TEMPLATE/Feature_Request.md

 * Please make sure that you are familiar with and follow the Code of Conduct for this project (found in the CODE_OF_CONDUCT.md file).

-We'll probably ask you to submit the fix (after giving some direction).
+It'd be great if after the discussion you're the one who submits the PR that implements this feature.
 If you've never done that before, that's great!
 Check this free short video tutorial to learn how: http://kcd.im/pull-request

 -->